DinnS/TextEditor/README.md

 ## Description

-This is a simple text editor inspired by Notepad, created using **Qt**.
+This is a simple text editor inspired by Notepad and created using **Qt**.
 It includes basic functionality for writing, copying, pasting, opening and saving text files.
 The project was developed for educational purposes and is not intended for real-world use.

 ### Core Technologies: